 …with the word SOUP, rather than SOAP.
 Because you were primed with a concept – the word eat – that generated associated ideas in your mind.
 The opposite would have happened if you were primed with the word WASH.

 Priming and contextual cues are the reason why we are so influenced when we are in a restaurant, in a cafeteria, or simply walking on the streets passing by shops selling food.
 A multiplicity of sensory stimuli capture our senses, and influence our behaviour.
 This ranges from the shape and size of a portion; the behaviour of the people sitting at our table; the behaviour of the waitress; the music; the design of the ambient; all play a role on perception and behaviour.
 In the same way, calorie labels, labelling food as ‘natural’ or ‘healthy’, influence perception, thus choice.

 Indeed, all these unconscious behavioural influences and the presence of infinite environmental stimuli does not make us defenceless.
 We are equipped with selective attention, self-control, and rational, deliberative thinking.
 But conscious forces work along with unconscious forces, and sometimes, even against our best will, we fail.
 This has implications for everybody, but mostly, it shows how difficult it is for overweight people, and people with bulimic disorders, to deal with themselves when it comes to food choices.
 It is not always up to the individual, because will power is not infinite.
-So people who successfully manage to lose weight, or who manage to get free from a compulsive eating disorders, deserve big congratulations.
+Therefore people who successfully manages to lose weight, or to get free from a compulsive eating disorders, deserve big congratulations.